ettore9x9/patrolling_robot/README.md

   }
   ```
 Where the global variable `statPairVec` is a vector of pairs of status information.
-The first element is the location, the second the door.
+The first element is the location, and the second is the door.
 This variable is shared and asynchronously accessed, so it must be protected by a mutex.

 This node also calls the `set_room_position` server to store the x y positions of each room.

-Anyway, the principal function of this code is the callback to the image topic `ImageCb`: it processes the image data to detect markers, and stores the detected one IDs in the *markersDetected* vector.
-It also calls the `marker_server` and `set_room_position` services, and displays the image with the detected markers on the OpenCV window.
+Anyway, the principal function of this code is the callback to the image topic `ImageCb`: it processes the image data to detect markers, and stores the detected id in the *markersDetected* vector.
+It also calls the `marker_server` and `set_room_position` services and displays the image with the detected markers on the OpenCV window.

-Regarding the marker detection, it uses the *OpenCV ROS Bridge* to transform the ROS image to an OpenCV image, then detects the markers with the *ARUCO MarkerDetector*.
+Regarding marker detection, it uses the *OpenCV ROS Bridge* to transform the ROS image to an OpenCV image, then detects the markers with the *ARUCO MarkerDetector*.

 This is an example of the `find_markers` behavior, showing also the `state_machine` node storing the statements on the ontology.